yuxin2003/yuxin2003.github.io/_pages/about.md

 Yuxin was honored with the Excellent Graduate Award of Shanghai in 2024.
 His education has been supported by a number of scholarships, including the Chinese Undergraduate National Scholarship.

-Yuxin's research focuses on social media use and well-being.
+Yuxin's research focuses on Internet use and well-being.
 He specializes in the use of survey, behavioral experiment, and quantitative methods.
 You can learn more about his research in the [Research Works](https://yuxin2003.github.io/research/) page.

 ---